AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md

     </head>
     ```

     Notice that the clientlibs are using the proxy `/etc.clientlibs` endpoint.
-You should also see the following clientlib includes at the bottom of the page:
+You should also see that the following clientlib includes at the bottom of the page:

     ```html
     ...